StrawberryShortyCake/flask-warbler/tickets.md

 16. DONE: Fix homepage()
     The homepage for logged-in-users should show the last 100 warbles only from the users that the logged-in user is following, and that user, rather than warbles from all users.

-17. the correct password isn't working during our edit of profile
+17. DONE: the correct password isn't working during our edit of profile
     - Is this in the form?